GerHobbelt/thrift/README.md

 Run Thrift compiler from Docker
 ===============
 It's possible to run all the environment from docker.
-Just ensure your docker daemon is running, then build an image with:
+Just ensure your docker daemon is running, then clone this repo, go into its directory from a terminal and build an image with:
 ```shell
 docker build -t thrift/swift .
 ```